Geology of Pennsylvania: Blue Mountain

 The Blue Mountain or Blue Ridge region, like the ridgelines to its north and west, is one of a series of near parallel ridges that run for tens of miles, and are equally likely to be called Ridge or Mountain.
-Hence Blue Mountain is not to be confused with the Blue Ridge Mountains but instead, represents the sharp escarpment, a step in elevation separating the Appalachian Mountains from the pastoral basin famous as the landscape associated with the Pennsylvania Dutch in southern Pennsylvania called the Great Valley (A 'Physiographic Province', as are these section titles).
+Hence Blue Mountain is not to be confused with the Blue Ridge Mountains but instead, represents the sharp escarpment, a step in elevation separating the Appalachian Mountains from the pastoral basin famous as the landscape associated with the Pennsylvania Dutch in southern Pennsylvania called the Great Valley A physiographic province, as are these section titles.
 Many of Pennsylvania's water gaps cut through Blue Mountain including Delaware Water Gap, Lehigh Gap, Schuylkill Gap, Susquehanna Gap, and Swatara Gap.
-Also along the ridge, many "wind gaps" also exist. (see separate article) The rocks of the Blue Mountain section include mostly Silurian aged sandstone, conglomerate, siltstone, shale, and some limestone.
+Also along the ridge, many "wind gaps" also exist.
+The rocks of the Blue Mountain section include mostly Silurian aged sandstone, conglomerate, siltstone, shale, and some limestone.
 Blue mountain is also known by the names Kittatinny Mountain (especially in New Jersey) and Hawk Mountain.
-One of the most prominent rock types of this section is the Shawangunk Formation which is named after the Shawangunk Ridge of New York.
+One of the most prominent rock types of this section is the Shawangunk Formation, which is named after the Shawangunk Ridge of New York state.

 The sediments that comprise Blue Mountain were deposited as a result of the highlands that formed after the Taconic orogeny.
 The first wave of sediments were coarse, gray, and poorly sorted.
 (The Shawngunk Formation) This combination of depositional features means that the source area was relatively close and deposited in a moist climate.
 These sediments grade into finer reddish sands and silts, (Bloomsburg Formation) as the source area became more distant and/or less productive.
 The climate during this time was drier.